Tourism in Indonesia: Regional conflicts

 Papuan tribal war dance from Yapen, Papua.
-The easternmost provinces of Papua and West Papua are still affected by small scale regional conflict caused by separatist rebellion.
-Caution required for travelers into these provinces.
+The easternmost provinces of Papua and West Papua are still affected by small-scale regional conflict caused by separatist rebellion.
+(Caution is required for travelers to these provinces.)

-Another major threat to the tourism industry are sectarian and separatist conflicts in certain provinces of Indonesia.
-Decades of separatism-related violence in Aceh ended in 2005 with the signing of a peace agreement between the Indonesian Government and the Free Aceh Movement.
-Currently, Aceh is trying to develop its tourism sector, although they still have problems regarding unconducive policies such as strict enforcement of sharia law that may harm tourism development in the province.
+A significant threat to Indonesia's tourism industry is sectarian and separatist conflict in some provinces.
+Decades of separatism-related violence in Aceh ended in 2005, with the signing of a peace agreement between the Indonesian Government and the Free Aceh Movement.
+As of 2018, Aceh is trying to develop its tourism sector, although the province still has problems related to unconducive policies, such as strict enforcement of sharia law, which may harm tourism development in the province.

-While the tourism industry in Maluku and Central Sulawesi, which have suffered in recent years from serious sectarian conflicts, are currently recovering.
+The tourism industry in Maluku and Central Sulawesi, which has suffered in recent years from serious sectarian conflicts, is recovering.

-Papua on the other hand, is still affected by Papuan separatism, a small scale regional conflict.
-The government and military has been accused of a "slow genocide" against native inhabitant, through transmigration from other densely populated Indonesian provinces that alter the demographic balance in the province.
-The government and military also has been accused for suppressing free speech in West Papua, after an expulsion of foreign journalists.
+Papua, by contrast, is still affected by Papuan separatism, a small-scale regional conflict.
+The government and military have been accused of a "slow genocide" against native inhabitants, through transmigration from other densely populated Indonesian provinces, which alters the demographic balance in Papua.
+The government and military have also been accused of suppressing free speech in West Papua, after an expulsion of foreign journalists.

 Environmental issues

-Environmental issues also pose some problems in the Indonesian tourism sector: especially for nature conservation, marine, forest and national park-related tourism.
-Problems include deforestation, haze hazard caused by slash-and-burn practice that disrupts air transportation and health, also plastic garbage that pollutes marine life.
+In addition, environmental issues pose challenges for the Indonesian tourism sector, especially related to nature conservation, the ocean, forests and national parks.
+Problems include deforestation; haze hazards caused by slash-and-burn practices that disrupt air transportation and health; and plastic garbage that pollutes marine life.

-During the tropical dry season in 2015, Indonesia and its neighbours were hit by a massive haze, caused by slash and burn practice to clear the land in Sumatra and Kalimantan (Indonesian Borneo).
-Riau suffered the worst, as the haze disrupted air transportation and caused a health hazard.
+During the tropical dry season in 2015, Indonesia and its neighbours were affected by the Southeast Asian haze, caused by slash-and-burn practices to clear land in Sumatra and Kalimantan (Indonesian Borneo).
+Riau suffered the worst, as the haze disrupted air transportation and endangered health.

-In March 2018, a diver shows footage of a popular diving site polluted with floating plastic garbage in Manta Point, Nusa Penida, around 20 kilometres off the coast of Bali.
-Bali sits in the middle of the Indonesian throughflow, a current that streams from the Pacific Ocean into the Indian Ocean through the string of straits of the Indonesian archipelago.
-This means that plastic waste could either be local or be brought in from as far away as the Pacific Ocean; either from within Indonesia, from neighbouring Malaysia and Philippines, or from faraway Asia-Pacific regions, carried away by sea currents.
+In March 2018, a diver showed video footage of a popular diving site that was polluted by floating plastic garbage in Manta Point, Nusa Penida, around 20 kilometres off the coast of Bali.
+Bali lies in the middle of the Indonesian throughflow, a current that flows from the Pacific Ocean into the Indian Ocean via the straits of the Indonesian archipelago.
+This flow implies that plastic waste could be either local or carried from as far away as the Pacific Ocean – from within Indonesia; from neighbouring Malaysia and the Philippines; or from distant Asia-Pacific regions.